 - Our data is fully compliant with the OECD base erosion and profit shifting (BEPS) requirements and US regulations.

 - Each agreement is manually analyzed for up to 50 comparability factors.

-- The database includes detailed functional, risk, cost and asset analyses.
+- The databases include detailed functional, risk, cost and asset analyses.

 - You’ll receive detailed, manually prepared summaries of the agreement terms and comparability factors.

 - Our data is fully analyzed, clean, structured and manually prepared for each agreement.

 - We do not include duplicates, redacted agreements, undisclosed remuneration terms or remuneration types other than percentages.

 - Parties to the agreements are checked for independence.

 - All information is provided in Excel or Word, together with links to original sources and PDF documents.

 - The data is continually improving through constant usage, double-checking and new information.